Spread over 100 acres, the San Diego Zoo is home to a whopping 12,000 rare and endangered animals. In just one day you…

 The visitor center is open daily starting at 10 a.m. and typically closes at 4 p.m., except on the weekend (Fridays through Sundays) when it’s open an hour later.

-What to see and do at the Cabrillo National Monument
+Things to do at the Cabrillo National Monument

 A visit to Cabrillo National Monument offers tremendous views of San Diego and opportunities to explore the area.
 All in one spot, you can track back in time and get to know a few creatures of the deep.